Are you afraid of eating raw eggs? I was terrified the very first time I ate a raw egg, but I got over that fear when nothing bad happened.

 It's thought that as long as you eat the biotin rich egg yolk along with the egg white, there will probably be no risk of a biotin deficiency.

-I've been eating raw eggs for decades and if anything it has helped me to be stronger - you know like in the movie "Rocky".
+I've been eating raw eggs for decades and if anything raw eggs has helped me to be stronger - you know like it did for Sylvester Stallone in the movie "Rocky".

 I usually have two raw eggs to start my day.
-One at a time in a 4 oz. mason jar.
+I swallow one at a time in a 4 oz. mason jar, but you can do it like Rocky.

-Eating raw eggs may have many benefits as eggs contain essential nutrients for your brain, nerves, glands and hormones.
+Eating raw eggs has many benefits because raw eggs contain essential nutrients for your brain, nerves, glands and hormones.

 It's important to get a supply of fresh eggs to avoid bad bacteria which may become an issue with eggs that aren't fresh.

 One way to check for freshness is to put the egg up to your nose after you crack it open.
-If it smells off or funny, don't consume it.
+If the egg smells off or funny, don't consume it.

 Eggs have 5 to 8 grams of protein per egg (depending on size) and almost all of the protein in eggs will get used by your body.